mubranch/menuscript/README.md

 1. Python 3 must be installed on your macOS system.
 2. The application is designed to work specifically on macOS.

+Tested on MacBook Air M2 and Mac Mini M1, MacOS Ventura 13.3.1 with Python 3.11, if you encounter any problems, please open an issue in the GitHub repository.
+This application should be compatible with older versions of macOS and Python.

 ## Installing